 Decentralised Cloud Services Reshaping the Internet

-The internet is evolving rapidly, with decentralised cloud infrastructure emerging as the cornerstone of its next transformative phase.
-While the current online ecosystem is still dominated by centralised tech giants, a quieter revolution is taking place – one that seeks to put users back in control of their data, privacy, and digital autonomy.
+The internet is evolving fast.
+Decentralised cloud infrastructure is emerging as the cornerstone of its next phase.
+Centralised tech giants still dominate the online world.
+But a quieter revolution is under way, one that seeks to put users back in control of their data, privacy, and digital autonomy.

 A Look Back: How the Internet Lost Its Freedom

-The early days of the internet offered an open and collaborative space.
-Users could build websites, connect with one another directly, and share knowledge freely.
-However, over the years, this digital utopia gave way to monopolised platforms that now govern the flow of information and content online.
+The early internet offered an open, collaborative space.
+Users could build websites, connect with each other directly, and share knowledge freely.
+Over the years, though, this digital utopia gave way to monopolised platforms.
+These platforms now govern the flow of information and content online.

-Today, most people interact with the web via platforms owned by a handful of corporations.
-Social media profiles, videos, emails, and blogs all sit on servers controlled by these entities.
-These companies set the rules, enforce moderation policies – sometimes without transparency – and monetise user data for profit.
+Today, most people reach the web through platforms owned by a handful of corporations.
+Social media profiles, videos, emails, and blogs all sit on servers these firms control.
+They set the rules, enforce moderation policies, sometimes without transparency, and sell user data for profit.

-What was once a democratic space is now a tightly controlled environment where algorithms and commercial interests dictate visibility and reach.
+What was once a democratic space is now tightly controlled.
+Algorithms and commercial interests decide visibility and reach.

 The Problem with Centralised Control: Decentralised Cloud Infrastructure

 Centralisation creates dependencies.
-A user’s entire digital presence – photos, posts, messages, income from content – is often reliant on one or two platforms.
+A user's entire digital presence, including photos, posts, messages, and income from content, often relies on one or two platforms.
 If an account is suspended or data is removed, there is often little recourse.

-These issues have spurred a movement towards an internet where users are not just participants, but stakeholders.
+These issues have driven a movement towards an internet where users are not just participants but stakeholders.

 What Is the Decentralised Web?